bcoin-org/bcoin-org.github.io/guides-markdown/webapp.md

 <script type='text/javascript' src='KeyRing.js'></script>
 ```

-Now we can access the `KeyRing` module, create `KeyRing` objects from private keys,
+Now we can access the `KeyRing` module, create `KeyRing` objects from public keys,
 and get the addresses.
 We'll actually make two `KeyRing`'s so we can derive both legacy
 and SegWit addresses.
 First, add a `<div>` for the output to fill in: